michaelpatrickpurcell/prophecy/README.md

 #### Sketching Scenes
 The players _Sketch_ Scenes when they [Write an Outline](#write-an-outline) describing the story that they will tell about the Characters.
 To Sketch a Scene the players will establish the Setting, define the Objective, and assign the Difficulty Rating for the Scene.

-The players should use an oval drawn on the butcher paper to represent each Scene.
+The players should use an oval drawn on the Story Board to represent each Scene.
 The oval that represents a Scene should be labelled with that Scene's Objective and Difficulty Rating.
 The players should draw lines connecting the oval that represents each Scene to the ovals that represent its Precursors.